-40. Contingent Liabilities
+36. Contingent Liabilities

 A contingent liability is a potential liability which depends on the occurrence or non-occurrence of one or more uncertain future events.
-The Council has identified the following contingent liabilities as at 31 March 2017 that might result in an obligation on the Council.
+The Council has identified the following contingent liabilities as at 31 March 2018 that might result in an obligation on the Council.

-The Council has an outstanding Court case for which the costs are likely to be less than £35,000.
 The Council has guaranteed deposits to private landlords under the Deposit Guarantee Scheme.
-At 31 March 2017 the amount guaranteed was £67,071 (£65,582 as at 31 March 2016).
-The Deposit Guarantee is time limited and is equal to the tenancy term that the landlord has granted the tenant which is typically 6 or 12 months (but can be longer), therefore the potential liability will have mostly expired by 31 March 2018.
+At 31 March 2018 the amount guaranteed was £57,606 (£67,071 as at 31 March 2017).
+The Deposit Guarantee is time limited and is equal to the tenancy term that the landlord has granted the tenant which is typically 6 or 12 months (but can be longer), therefore the potential liability will have mostly expired by 31 March 2019.

-41. Contingent Assets
+37. Contingent Assets

-There are no contingent assets as at 31 March 2017.
+There are no contingent assets as at 31 March 2018.

-42. Accounting Policies
+38. Accounting Policies